 Every American citizen should pay at least one visit to our nation’s capital, and doing so while you’re young is a great way to spark an interest in history, politics, and even social justice.
 Plus, since many of D.C.‘s vast array of museums and cultural exhibits are free to enter, this destination couples educational fun with affordability.

 6. Grand Canyon National Park, Arizona

 While any of the national parks would make a worthy family venture, what list of family vacation spots would be complete without the one attended by Clark Griswold and his kin in National Lampoon’s Vacation?

-All jokes aside, there’s something magical about this great big crack in the ground — enough to bring instant tears to even the most jaded of eyes.
+All jokes aside, there’s something magical about the Grand Canyon — enough to bring instant tears to even the most jaded of eyes.
 Give your kids the chance to experience it before jadedness has the opportunity to set in, and you might just change their lives for the better.

 7. Williamsburg, Virginia

-Even if your kids are failing history at school, chances are they’ll adore a trip to Colonial Williamsburg, where period-dressed reenactors bring those textbook-dry stories to vibrant and decidedly-un-boring life.
-The town also offers a wide range of outdoorsy attractions, from paddling at Powhatan Creek Park to taking a spin on the Historic Jamestowne Bike Trail.
+Even if your kids are failing history at school, chances are they’ll adore a trip to Colonial Williamsburg, where period-dressed re-enactors bring those textbook-dry stories to vibrant and decidedly-un-boring life.
+The town also offers a wide range of outdoor attractions, from paddling at Powhatan Creek Park to taking a spin on the Historic Jamestowne Bike Trail.